 Best Gaming PC for First-Timers: Acer Predator Orion 3000

 - Excellent for gaming at 1080p and 1440p

 - Expandable12GB DDR4 memory, and 512GB storage (SSD)

 - Powerful GeForce GTX 1660 graphics with 6GB of GDDR6 video memory

 - Predator RGB gaming keyboard and gaming mouse

-Want a gaming PC that can handle basic gameplay but doesn’t cost a fortune?
-Acer Predator Orion 3000 base model is your best bet.
+If you want a gaming PC that can handle basic gameplay but doesn’t cost a fortune the Acer Predator Orion 3000 base model is your best bet.
 Going for less than $1000, this machine can be configured with as much as a 1080Ti GPU.
 You won’t get a 4K performance at 60fps, but you will play many games at a good resolution.
 If you’re looking for an affordable option and want some customization, this is the best one on the market today.

 If you want an upgrade path, this computer has enough room for an M2 drive for future expansion.
 As with all pre-built systems, a keyboard and mouse are included.
 That’s not usually the case when you build your system from scratch, so it’s worth mentioning if you don’t have those things handy.